fryktoria/arduino_Gaming_Controller/README.md

 The software version will appear briefly on the LCD, followed by a "Helo" message (well, only 4 characters are allowed...)
 After a while, the indication "CONF" and a countdown counter will appear.
 If you press the Up, Down or Clear buttons before the counter reaches zero, the software will enter configuration mode.
 Otherwise, it will enter normal operation.

-Normal operation is indicated by a blinkink colon symbol.
+Normal operation is indicated by a blinking `:` symbol.

 ## Configuration mode - LCD
 After you enter configuration mode, you can navigate the menu options via the Up and Down keys.
 Press Clear to select any of the options.